calvinmetcalf/intercal/README.txt

 The latest version of INTERCAL is also kept available at the Retrocomputing Museun, http://www.catb.org/retro.

-(Note that the above paragraph appears to be out of date.
+(Note that the above paragraph appears to be out of date; last I checked, that version wasn't the most recent.
 Looking through the alt.lang.intercal archives is usually the best way to find out what the latest version of C-INTERCAL (and you'll find out how to get its rival too, for that matter) is nowadays; they tend to pop up in various unusual places, so giving a URL might be misleading.
 Note also that contact details, and even who to contact, often end up out of date; the newsgroup is also a good way to find out who to contact.)

 There is, in addition, an occasionally active USENET newsgroup devoted to the
 language: alt.lang.intercal.